HARSH-SHETH/Search_Engine/README.md

 + Enter the keywords you want to search and choose any one url(it will be open in your default browser)

 ## NOTE:
-  The project is not finished yet, I will be adding necessary changes to it.
+  > The project is not finished yet, I will be adding necessary changes to it.

 ## SPECIAL THANKS TO:
-    @Mayurji
+    `@Mayur_Jain`